marceloinsabralde/SYNCHRO-EVM/README.md

 ## Running the apps

-### Running Kumara.WebApi

-From the root directory of the solution run `dotnet run --project Kumara.WebApi` Then visit https://localhost:7029/swagger/index.html to view in browser.

-Notes:
-- you may wish to simply use the "Build and Run" feature of your favourite IDE for this.
+Note: You can also use your IDE's "Build and Run" feature to start services.

 ### Running Kumara.EventSource

 From the root directory of the solution run `dotnet run --project Kumara.EventSource` Then visit https://localhost:7104/swagger/index.html to view in browser.

-Notes:
-- Like the WebApi, you can also use your IDE's "Build and Run" feature to start this service.

 ### Running Kumara.Core

 From the root directory of the solution run `dotnet run --project Kumara.Core` Then visit https://localhost:7133/swagger/index.html to view in browser.

+### Running Kumara.WebApi

+From the root directory of the solution run `dotnet run --project Kumara.WebApi` Then visit https://localhost:7029/swagger/index.html to view in browser.

 #### Using the HTTP Test File